Enema of the State: Recording

-Recording completed in March 1999 and all parties involved were enormously proud of the record.
+At the end of recording, Finn suggested they utilize keyboardist Roger Joseph Manning, Jr., best known for his work with Beck.
+Hoppus was initially reluctant, noting that most of the band's fans up to that point were hardcore punk rock fans that might not be receptive to keyboard parts.
+In the end, the group were open to his inclusion: "They welcomed all my ideas and they were super supportive and that's why it was so much fun working with them," Manning later remembered.
+Recording completed in March 1999 and all parties involved were pleased with the results.
 "When it was done, we were so stoked.
 It was like a masterpiece for our band," remembered DeLonge.
 "We knew this was going to be the best thing we ever did."
 Hoppus felt the band achieved the purest, cleanest sound on the record that they had been striving for.
 Finn felt similarly, proud of his work on the record and believing in retrospect that the album would appeal to the masses.
-As the album was recorded on analog tape, the trio put enormous trust into Finn to give the record the polished pop sound they wanted, recalled DeLonge in 2012.
 "The Party Song" was the final song to be completed, and the three were mixing the song coincidentally when lead single "What's My Age Again?" premiered on Los Angeles-based radio station KROQ.
 In 2013, Hoppus referred to Enema of the State as "the heart of Blink-182's musical sensibilities," singling out "its simplicity, its purity, its singularity of purpose between the three of us."
-According to Barker, the album's title stemmed from DeLonge, who was worried about his diet at the time and using enemas.
-It could also be a reference to the 1998 film Enemy of The State, which came out a year before the album.